haiduh/BlenderProjects/README.md

 #### Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Your feedback and suggestions are always welcome!

-## Future Projects
-Stay tuned for more exciting Blender projects as I continue to explore and create in the world of 3D modeling!

 ## Contact
 For any inquiries or collaboration opportunities, please reach out via rayaanhaider04@hotmail.com.